robert-j-webb/stackedit/safe eval.md

 function interpolate(formula, dependentKeys, dataStore){
 	return dependKeys.reduce((acc, key) => {
-		let value = dataStore.get(key); //Lookup the variable acc.replace(key, value, ‘g’); //Replace all occurrences of the string with the value of the variable return acc;
+		let value = dataStore.get(key); //Lookup the variable acc.replace(Regexp(key, 'g'), value); //Replace all occurrences of the string with the value of the variable return acc;
 	}, formula);
 };